diego-aquino/thecountdown/README.md

 ## :mag: Motivation

-The idea to build this project started from a personal need to know how much time was left for an event, and getting kind of disappointed by the existing solutions I found on the internet.
-This personal need inspired me to create this project. :hourglass:
+The idea to build this project started from a personal need to know how much time was left for an event.
+This need inspired me to create [TheCountdown](https://thecountdown.vercel.app/). :hourglass:

-Also, developing [TheCountdown](https://thecountdown.vercel.app/) was a great way to practice my development skills by creating and publishing an application from scratch, which would solve a real problem in the world!
+Also, developing this project was a great way to practice my development skills by creating and publishing an application from scratch, which would solve a real problem in the world!

 ## :rocket: Features

-- **Flexible, interactive countdown timers**, from any date to any date
+- Flexible, interactive countdown timers, from any date to any date
+- Simple, user-friendly interface
-- Good **user experience** (**UX**) and **visual feedback**
+- Good user experience (UX) and visual feedback
-- **Simple, user-friendly, and intuitive interface**
-- **Responsive layouts**, both **mobile-friendly** and **desktop-friendly**
+- Responsive layouts, both mobile and desktop friendly
-- **Fast, lightweight, and easily accessible** application on the internet

 ## :gear: Technologies